SYkehaoran/fmTimer/README.md

 # fmTimer
 NSTimer drop-in alternative that doesn't retain the target

-The first motivation for this class was to have a type of timer that objects could own and retain, without this creating a retain cycle ( like NSTimer causes, since it retains its target ).
+This class was to have a type of timer that objects could own and retain, without this creating a retain cycle ( like NSTimer causes, since it retains its target ).
 This way you can just release the timer in the -dealloc method of the object class that owns the timer.